curl/everything-curl/sourcecode-contributing.md

 The curl git tree can be browsed with a web browser on our github page at [https://github.com/curl/curl](https://github.com/curl/curl).

-To check out the curl source code from git, you can clone it like:
+To check out the curl source code from git, you can clone it like this:

     git clone https://github.com/curl/curl.git

 ### Pull request

-A very popular and convenient way to make your own changes and contribute them back to the project is by doing a so called pull request on github.
+A very popular and convenient way to make your own changes and contribute them back to the project is by doing a so-called pull request on github.

-First you create your own version of the source tree, called forking, on the github web site.
+First, you create your own version of the source tree, called a fork, on the github web site.
 That way you get your own version of the curl git tree that you can clone to a local copy.